JP Eloff

 Eloff played college rugby at Davenport University in Grand Rapids, Michigan.
 He led the Davenport Panthers to a D1-AA title in his freshman year, and was named as the 2011 college player of the year. and was chosen as an All-American for the 2011 National All-Star Championships.

 Professional career

 Eloff debuted with the U.S. national team at the 2016 Americas Rugby Championship.

 Eloff signed with the Ohio Aviators in the newly formed PRO Rugby competition in early 2016.

 In October 2017, JP Eloff signed with New Orleans Gold for the inaugural season of Major League Rugby.

-In September 2018, it was announced that Eloff had been selected for the USA Selects roster for the 2018 Americas Pacific Challenge.
+In September 2018, Eloff was selected for the USA Selects roster for the 2018 Americas Pacific Challenge.

 JP Eloff is the younger brother of Philip Eloff, who also played for the U.S. national team at the 2003 and 2007 Rugby World Cups.